iboeckma/gelic_mt/README.md

 ## Modules
 ### Downloading
-Three basic methods that download the MARCXML files of the [DNB website](https://data.dnb.de/DNB/) and verify the download:
+Three basic methods that download the MARCXML files of the DNB [data shop](https://data.dnb.de/DNB/) and verify the download:

 __`download(url, file, dir_path)`__<br />
 Tries to download a file if it doesn't exist in the requested directory.